lyyu0413/DSCI-532_Linyang-Alex/README.md

 ### 2. Deploy your Shiny app to shinyapps.io.

-Here is a linke to our Shiny app on shinyapps.io: [MHealth-Visualization](https://linyang-yu.shinyapps.io/MHealth-Visualization/)
+Here is a link to our Shiny app on shinyapps.io: [MHealth-Visualization](https://linyang-yu.shinyapps.io/MHealth-Visualization/)